 Roberta: So it’s talk.
 People are going to talk.

 Roberta: I want to say we had a birthday party last Saturday.
 We missed you all.
 If you weren’t there, the cake was good.
 People were in a very optimistic, celebratory mood.
 That’s always fun to be around.
 The show still looks great.
-Everyone come see the art market.
-It’s up till December 7th.
+Everyone come see the ART MKT.
+It’s up till December 7th at Moore College.
 You have time to look.
 You have time to buy.
-There’s all kinds of, in addition to the beautiful art, there’s wonderful books from Partners and Sun and from Ulysses and Merch from all of the above.
+There’s all kinds of, in addition to the beautiful art, there’s wonderful books from Partners and Son and from Ulysses and merch from all of the above.

-Fill to the brim with the most amazing stamps and stamp pads and cut paper and torn paper and things that you could just mess around with.
+And we have merch.
+Artblog has tote bags and T-shirts and a book and a blank book…and stickers, lots of stuff.
+So it’s good for all different pocket books and just go on over.
+And we also had a zine making workshop over the weekend.
+Michelle Harris, who is a co-director of Big Ramp Gallery with Chris Hammes, came in with a rolling silver cart filled to the brim with the most amazing stamps and stamp pads and cut paper and torn paper and things that you could just mess around with.
 And I don’t know about you, Ryan, but I had the best time messing around.
 It was just fun.
-And at the end I made a book one of those one page books where you fold a sheet of paper in half and then in half again, and then in half again, and then make a little cut at some point, and then you open it a different way and it becomes a book.
+And at the end I made a book, one of those one page books where you fold a sheet of paper in half and then in half again, and then in half again, and then make a little cut at some point, and then you open it a different way and it becomes a book.

 An eight page book.
 It was just great.
 And Michelle is a lovely person and she’s totally committed to this.
 And she also has art in the art market.
-Mm-Hmm.
-So she and her partner Chris, are both in the art market.
+So she and her partner Chris are both in the ART MKT.
 You can come and see their work.
-I believe Michelle also has a workshop.
-Workshop coming up at head in hand since you mentioned head in hand.
+I believe Michelle also has a zine workshop coming up at Head and Hand since you mentioned them above.

 Ryan: It was a lot of fun.
-It was the therapeutic session of just sitting and working with your hands and Totally, it was really nice.
+It was the therapeutic session of just sitting and working with your hands and totally, it was really nice.
 It was relaxing.
-Enjoy.
-Quite a bit.
-Relaxing.
+Enjoyable.
 It was great.
-It was,

 Ryan: Yeah.
 That’s funny.
 Yeah.
 The birthday party was a lot of fun.
 That cake did not last.